Batu, Indonesia: Administration

-The city is divided into three districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census.
+The city is divided into three districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the numbers of administrative villages (urban kelurahan) in each district, and its postal codes.

 The districts are further subdivided into 24 urban villages (kelurahan).
 The names of the urban villages are: